2008 United States presidential election in North Carolina: Analysis

 The winner was not certain even several days after the election, as thousands of provisional and absentee ballots were still being counted.
 However, when it became evident that McCain would need to win an improbable majority of these votes to overcome Obama's election night lead, the major news networks finally called the state's 15 electoral votes for Obama.
 North Carolina was the second-closest state in 2008; only in Missouri was the race closer.
 Situated in the increasingly Republican-dominated South, North Carolina was an anomaly by 2008.
-While still Democratic-leaning at the local and state level, the last Democratic presidential nominee to carry the Tar Heel State up to that point was Jimmy Carter in 1976.
+While still Democratic-leaning at the local and state level, the last Democratic presidential nominee to carry North Carolina up to that point was Jimmy Carter in 1976.
 Not even the Southern moderate Bill Clinton of Arkansas carried it in either of his elections (though he came very close in 1992), and in 2004, Democratic nominee John Kerry lost North Carolina by a 12-point margin despite his running mate John Edwards being a sitting Senator from the state.

 Obama decided early on to campaign aggressively in the state.
 It paid off quickly; most polls from spring onward showed the race within single digits of difference between the candidates.
 He also dramatically outspent McCain in the state and had an extensive grassroots campaign of organizing to get out the vote.
 This was also one of the closest statewide contests of 2008, as Obama captured North Carolina just by 0.32% of the vote - a margin of only 14,177 votes out of 4.2 million statewide.
 Only in Missouri was the race closer, where McCain nipped Obama by less than 4,000 votes, a margin of 0.14%.

-Republicans have traditionally done well in the western part of North Carolina that is a part of Appalachia, while Democrats are stronger in the urbanized east.
+Republicans have traditionally done well in the western part of North Carolina which is a part of Appalachia, while Democrats are stronger in the urbanized east.
 When a Democrat wins in North Carolina, almost everything from Charlotte eastward is usually coated blue.
-Even when Democrats lose, they often still retain a number of counties in the industrial southeast (alongside Fayetteville), the African-American northeast, the fast-growing I-85 Corridor in the Piedmont, and sometimes the western Appalachian region next to Tennessee.
+Even when Democrats lose, they often still retain a number of counties in the industrial southeast (alongside Fayetteville), the African-American northeast, the fast-growing I-85 corridor in the Piedmont, and sometimes the western Appalachian region next to Tennessee.
 For example, a map of Bill Clinton's narrow 1992 loss in North Carolina shows him narrowly winning all these regions.